UncleRus/OPWiki/source/user_manual/revo/sensor_calibration.rst

 Setting Home Location
 ---------------------

-.. warning:: You must set your Home Location before performing the Sensor Calibrations
+.. warning:: You must set your home location before performing the Sensor Calibrations

 There is two ways of setting your home location: